The rat squealed as I forced another drop of Halo American Red e-liquid into its mouth.

-Because nicotine has a half life of two hours, by the time you had got to the upper end of that amount, you would probably have metabolised and excreted most of the nicotine.
+Nicotine has a half life of two hours, so half of the nicotine you’ve consumed will have been processed two hours later.
+In other words, by the time you smoked even a pack of cigarettes or vaped a few mls of e-liquid, you would probably have metabolised and excreted most of the nicotine.

 Shamans, Spirit World, And Nicotine Half Life

-Huge quantities of tobacco smoke filled the hut, stinging the eyes.
+Huge quantities of tobacco smoke filled the hut, stinging the eyes of everyone huddled inside.

 The shaman appeared lifeless to his audience, but his mind was active, heading off on a journey to the spirit world.

 It would be the next day before he returned back to life…